 Extended Validation (EV)

 This is the highest level of identity assurance available in an SSL certificate and requires a thorough vetting process that includes validation of your domain control and organizational, physical and operational existence.
 Some of the process is done manually to ensure legitimacy, with a contract sent to the requesting party at the end of the validation process to be signed by an authorized person.
 Only Certification Authorities who pass an independent audit are allowed to offer EV SSL certificates, therefore they are not available from all CA's.

 This longer and more rigorous issuance process comes with major payoffs.
-Only EV SSL certs display a registered company name and country code within a green address bar – features that are impossible to fake.
-As a universally recognized symbol of reputability on the web, the green bar reassuring and entrenched in our internet-psyches from encountering it all day long on authoritative websites we frequent, such as Google, Twitter, Amazon, Gov of Canada, Shaw, Telus, The Globe and Mail, CTV, Real Canadian Superstore, Loblaws, Canadian Tire, Webnames and the list goes on.
+Only EV SSL certs display a registered company name and country code within a green address bar - features that are impossible to fake.
+As a universally recognized symbol of reputability on the web, the green bar reassuring and entrenched in our internet-psyches from encountering it all day long on the websites of authoritative and familiar brands, such as Twitter, PayPal, Apple, Overstock, Shoppers Drug Mart, The Globe and Mail, and the list goes on.
 The positive association builds trust and confidence, qualities that in turn are proven to boost conversion rates.
-Plus, it’s more affordable than you think – you can get an EV SSL certificate for a single domain for just a few hundred dollars a year.
+Plus, it's more affordable than you think - you can get an EV SSL certificate for a single domain for just a few hundred dollars a year.

 Best Fits: EV is recommended for national brands, brands that want to maximize confidence and sales conversions, and business looking to show visitors that their security is of the utmost importance.
 It's also a great way to differentiate yourself from the competition.